Try Illinois for a Healthcare Degree--and a Great Career

 - Medical assistants will have the "fastest growing occupations over the 2004-14 period."

-For many employers, applicants with professional certifications or healthcare degrees will move to the top of the callback list.
+For many employers, applicants with professional certifications or healthcare degrees make it to the callback list.
 For example, medical coding techs with vocational school training in insurance billing and regulations are considered "in particularly high demand."

 Excellent Local Training